scotentSD/practice/good-services-book.md

     introduction of computerised processes and increasing number of unique IDs and account numbers
     <li>1970s: process + forms + customer service</li>
 </ul>
-<p>Services today are composed of small component pieces joined together through data or user experience to for a seamless user journey that helps a user achieve their goal.</p>
+<p>Services today are composed of small component pieces joined together through data or user experience to form a seamless user journey that helps a user achieve their goal.</p>
 <p>In a way, each service is broken down into steps, and each steps into a series of tasks.
 Each one of these tasks will probably be called 'a service' by the person running it.
 What defines the edge of a service is very dependent on your context, so if all you do all day everyday is provide surveys, it's easy to think of the service as providing surveys. </p>
-<p>Your user defines what a service is by what it is they want to achieve</p>
+<p><span class="lou-y">Your user defines what a service is by what it is they want to achieve</span></p>
-<p>The way your user thinks and talks about your service is likely to be different to the way that you do</p>
+<p>The way your user thinks and talks about your service is likely to be different to the way that you do.</p>
 <br>
 <h2>A good service should:</h2>

 <h3>1.
 Be easy to find</h3>
 ... by a user with no prior knowledge of the task they are set out to do.<br>
-Where your user starts will depends on how much they're already aware of what services might be available to meet their needs.
+Where your user starts will depend on how much they're already aware of what services might be available to meet their needs.
 Your job is to make sure that they can get from this goal to the service you provide, without having to resort to support.<br>
 <span class="lou-g">Good services are verbs</span><span class="lou-y">Bad services are nouns</span>:<br>
 For most organisations, services are individual discrete actions that need to be completed in a specific order (like 'account registration').
 Because these isolated activities need to be identifiable for the people operating them, we've given them names, nouns, to help us keep track of them internally.<br>
 Over time, these names become exposed to users, even if we don't mean them to be initially.<br> We often place users in a situation where to find something they need to know exactly what they are looking for.<br>
 <span class="lou">Google is the homepage of your service</span><br>
-The name of your service makes a statement to your user about what your service does for them<br>
+The name of your service makes a statement to your user about what your service does for them.<br>
 <span class="lou-g">Nouns are for experts</span><span class="lou">Verbs are for everyone</span><br>
-To name your service: avoid legal or technical language, describe a task, not a technology, don't use acronyms<br><br>
+To name your service: avoid legal or technical language, describe a task, not a technology, don't use acronyms.<br><br>

 <h3>2.
 Clearly explain its purpose</h3>
 The purpose must be clear to the user at the start of the service.
 A user with no prior knowledge must understand:<br>